-The 17 wallpaper groups are listed in Table 12.22, p.
-159. The groups p3m1 and p31m can be distinguished by whether or not all of their threefold centers lie on the reflection axes: those of p3m1 must, whereas those of p31m may not.
-Similarly, the fourfold centers of p4m must lie on the reflection axes whereas those of p4g need not (Figure 12.24, p.
-160).
+The 17 wallpaper groups are listed in Table 12.22.
+The groups p3m1 and p31m can be distinguished by whether or not all of their threefold centers lie on the reflection axes: those of p3m1 must, whereas those of p31m may not.
+Similarly, the fourfold centers of p4m must lie on the reflection axes whereas those of p4g need not (Figure 12.24).
 The complete proof of this theorem can be found in several of the references at the end of this chapter, including [5], [6], [10], and [11].

 Sage.
-We have not yet included any Sage material related to this chapter.
+We have not seen how to use Sage profitably with the material in this chapter.